Quantum circuit synthesis for the preparation of arbitrary and highly sparse mixed quantum states: Summary

 As a novel contribution to the literature, we explore the issue of arbitrary mixed state preparation.
-When the density matrix $\rho$ is specified in terms of an ensemble of pure states, as given in \eqref{eq:density matrix via state}, the circuit depicted in \figref{fig:circuit for rho via add} can be employed to generate $\rho$.
+When the density matrix $\rho$ is specified as an ensemble of pure states, i.e., in the form of \eqref{eq:density matrix via state}, the circuit depicted in \figref{fig:circuit for rho via add} can be employed to generate $\rho$.
 This circuit necessitates the use of $2n+1$ qubit registers in the dynamic circuit framework and $\ell(n+1)-1$ qubit registers in the static circuit framework.
 In the worst-case scenario, the circuit requires $\ell(2^{n+1}-2n-2)$ CNOT gates, $\ell(2^{n+1}-1)-1$ one-qubit rotation gates, and $n(\ell-1)$ CSWAP gates in total.
 Alternatively, the circuit presented in \figref{fig:circuit for rho via cU} can also generate $\rho$, bringing an additional benefit of providing a purified state of $\rho$, which could be useful in various situations.
 In the worst-case scenario, this circuit requires $2^m(2^{n+1}-1)-2n-1\sim\ell(2^{n+1}-1)-2n-1$ CNOT gates and $2^m(2^{n+1}-1)-1\sim\ell(2^{n+1}-1)-1$ one-qubit rotation gates, where $m=\lceil\log_2\ell\rceil$.
+In the special case where the pure states $\ket{\psi_i}$ in the ensemble expression \eqref{eq:density matrix via state} are mutually orthogonal, the target density matrix $\rho$ can be prepared slightly more efficiently using the circuit shown in \figref{fig:circuit for rho via isometry}.
+The worst-case CNOT gate counts required by this circuit are summarized in Table~\ref{tab:gate_count}.